 While most plates and glassware are made dishwasher safe, there are a few pieces in your kitchen that you should take a few extra minutes to hand wash after you've finished cooking dinner.
 The dishwasher can be quite harsh and some of the more fragile dishes can't take the pressure.

-The answer is a resounding no. A dishwasher propels hot water filled with detergent to the dirty dishes via jets for a prolonged period of time.
+The answer is a resounding NO. A dishwasher propels hot water filled with detergent to the dirty dishes via jets for a prolonged period of time.
 The water then drains and the air is heated inside (many but not all dishwashers have this feature) to dry the dishes afterward.

 If you can't put it in a dishwasher and you know too much water isn't good for it, how do you properly clean cast iron?
 Cast iron cleaning is a simple process when you know the proper steps to follow.